helenysli/serioustraveler-blog/_posts/2025-09-23-Invitation.md

 ---
 layout: post
 title: "Invitation Letter"
-description: "Growth isn't an accident; it can be engineered.
-In this note, I share our Purpose Framework and how we use it in a 3-day camp to make a student's journey visible."
+description: "Welcome to my practitioner's notebook.
+I'm an educator from China sharing notes on youth purpose and seeking dialogue with peers during my U.S. visit."
-date: 2025-09-24
+date: 2025-09-23
 feature_image: "https://helenysli.oss-cn-beijing.aliyuncs.com/sjblog2507Shine.jpg"
 tags: [Youth Philanthropy Education]
 ---

-**Hello, and welcome.**  My name is Helen Li, and I am an educator from China, working on what often feels like a new frontier: philanthropy education for young people.
+**Hello, and welcome.**

+My name is Helen Li.
+I am an educator from China, working on what I believe is a new frontier: helping a generation shape its relationship with philanthropy.
+It is this sense of possibility that brings me to the United States to listen and learn.

 <!--more-->